 - Artistic License – Music: There are trumpeters in the "Scatman" video, even though all of the trumpets are obviously synthesized.

 - Clothes Make the Legend: His Nice Hat, which he wore in most of his music videos.
 His pinstripe suit and Porn Stache may also qualify.

 - Cool Old Guy: He was already over 50 when "Scatman" became a hit in 1995.
 He died only four years later at age 57, proving that you don't have to be young to make it to stardom.

 - Cute Kitten: From "Everybody Jam!":Louie even said that you could teach your cat scat.

 - Disability Superpower: Had a stutter, which, as mentioned before, gave him godly scatting powers.
 He himself described it as "turning my biggest problem into my biggest asset".

-- Early-Installment Weirdness: His first album, John Larkin (1986) was recorded before the creation of his Scatman persona, features straightforward jazz without any kind of dance/rap fusion and (and this is the kicker) barely has any scatting!
+- Early Installment Weirdness: His first album, John Larkin (1986) was recorded before the creation of his Scatman persona, features straightforward jazz without any kind of dance/rap fusion and (and this is the kicker) barely has any scatting!

 - Nice Hat: As mentioned above, Scatman was rarely seen without his trademark hat

 - No Export for You: His Japanese Exclusive songs....
 Until the internet and MP3s became popular.